 Can’t stress this enough, but booking a car well in advance (2-3 months) can save you big bucks.
 If you are planning your holiday in Montenegro in July and August, try to get your car booked as soon as you decide on your travel dates.

 By booking a few months ahead, I managed to hire a car for only 18 EUR per day for my 2-week Montenegro road trip in July using a local supplier.

-If you are travelling in winter, you won’t have any issue finding a well-priced ride in Montenegro.
+If you are travelling in winter, you won’t have any issues finding a well-priced ride in Montenegro.

-What is the best type of car for driving in Montenegro?
+2.2.
+What type of car to rent for driving in Montenegro?

 The best car for driving in Montenegro is a small sedan.
 However, do not pick the smallest car with a tiny engine as you will need some horsepower to bring your vehicle uphill.

 It is recommended to have a car with no less than a 1.2 L engine.
 This tip is particularly important if you are planning to drive in the mountains.
 Having enough power will give you more confidence in going uphill, even in case of overtaking.